eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces/Software_Description.rst

 --------

 As an example, the following code snippets show how an MPI application execution can be defined using the @software decorator.
-Users only have to add the software decorator on top of the task function and provide a 'config_file' parameters where the configuration details are defined:
+Users only have to add the software decorator on top of the task function, and provide a 'config_file' parameter where the configuration details are defined:

 .. code-block:: python